• Skip to primary navigation

 Related posts:

-A Pavlova Dessert Charcuterie board: A bowl of whipped cream and two little bowls of sauce - lemon curd and chocolate sauce - are surrounded by mini pavlova meringues and a selection of fresh fruits.
-Pavlova Grazing Board A double layered chocolate pavlova on a brown plate.
+A double layered chocolate pavlova on a brown plate.
 Two layers of chocolate meringue are sandwiches with layers of chocolate whipped cream and raspberries, drizzled with chocolate sauce.
-Chocolate Raspberry Pavlova A pavlova made to look like an actual heart - with blue and red whipped cream, raspberries, and blueberries.
+Chocolate Raspberry Pavlova A 5 tier Christmas Tree Pavlova, topped with a star shaped slice of mango Christmas Pavlova A pavlova made to look like an actual heart - with blue and red whipped cream, raspberries, and blueberries.
 It is shown next to a paper diagram of a human heart.
-Heart Shaped Pavlova A close up view of an Easter pavlova.
+Heart Shaped Pavlova An oval shaped Easter pavlova decorated with fruit to look like a pysanky egg.
 Easter Pavlova

 Reader Interactions